 Plans for students who want a new phone

 For years, you’ve made do with phones most likely handed down from your parents, or simple gift phones at best.
 With independence comes the ability to choose your own mobile plan and a shiny new handset with it.
 That choice is quite wide, naturally, but our Mobile Phone Planner can help you tailor the perfect plan with a handset to match your choices.
-We’ve pre-populated it with an iPhone 7, but you can adjust any variable and add or remove phones easily by clicking on "Modify Results" below.
+We’ve pre-populated it with an iPhone 7, but you can adjust any variable and add or remove phones easily by clicking on "Filter Results" below.